Video Self-Stitching Graph Network for Temporal Action Localization: Video Self-Stitching Graph Network

 We illustrate these two types of edges in Fig.~\ref{fig:feature_aggregation}.
 We make $K/2$ edges of a node free edges, which are only determined based on \textit{feature similarity} between nodes, without considering the source clips.
-We measure the \textit{feature similarity} between two nodes $v_t$ and $v_s$ using negative mean square error (MSE), formulated as $-\left\|\mathbf{f}^i_t-\mathbf{f}^i_s\right\|^2_2/C$.
+We measure the \textit{feature similarity} between two nodes $v_t$ and $v_s$ using their negative mean square error (MSE), formulated as $-\left\|\mathbf{f}^i_t-\mathbf{f}^i_s\right\|^2_2/C$.
 As long as a node is among a target node's top $K/2$ closest neighbors in terms of \textit{feature similarity}, it has a free edge pointing to the target node.
-Since free edges have no clip restriction, it can connect features inside a scale or cross scales.
+Since free edges have no restriction on clip types of the two nodes, they can connect features within the same scale or cross different scales.
 We make the other $K/2$ edges cross-scale edges, which only connect nodes from different clips, meaning that nodes from Clip O can only have cross-scale edges with nodes from Clip U and vice versa.
 Given a target node, we pick from those nodes satisfying this condition the top $K/2$ in terms of \textit{feature similarity} after excluding those that already have free edges with the target node.
 These cross-scale edges enforce correlations between the stitched two clips of different scales.
-It enables the two scales to exchange information and mutually enhance representation with their complementary properties.
+It enables the two scales to exchange information and mutually enhance representations with their complementary properties.
 In addition, since it enables edges from beyond a node's temporal vicinity, it resolves the \textit{scaling curse} (see Sec. \ref{sec:related_tad}) of using graph networks on interpolated features.

-\textbf{Feature aggregation.} With all the edges of a node $\mathbf{f}_t^i$, we perform edge convolution operations~\cite{wang2018dynamic} to aggregate features of all its correlated nodes.
+\textbf{Feature aggregation.} With all the edges of a node $\mathbf{f}_t^i$, we perform edge convolution operations~\cite{wang2019dynamic} to aggregate features of all its correlated nodes.
 Specifically, we first concatenate the target node $\mathbf{f}_t^i$ with each of its correlated node $\mathbf{f}_{t_k}^i, 1\leq k \leq K$, and apply a multi-layer perceptron (MLP) with weight matrix $\mathbf{W} = \{\mathbf{w}_c\}_{c=1}^C \in \mathbb{R}^{2C\times C}$ to transform each concatenated feature.
 Then, we take the maximum value in a channel-wise fashion to generate the aggregated feature $\tilde{\mathbf{f}}_t^{i}$.
 This process is formulated as

 where $||_C$ is concatenation along the channel dimension.

 We fuse the aggregated features from the graph branch and those from the temporal branch by feature summation.
 Finally, we generate the features for the next level $i+1$ after applying activation and pooling.
 This is formulated as